Persuade, Convince

 3.1 History

-The Latin verb suadere means “to advise”; the corresponding adjective, suadus, means “inviting, insinuating, persuasive” (Gaffiot [1934], Suadeo; Suadus).
-Persuadere is composed of suadere and the aspectual prefix per-, which indicates the completion of the process, meaning “I. Decide to do something […] II.
+The Latin verb suadere means “to advise”; the corresponding adjective, suadus, means “to invite, to insinuate, to persuade” (Gaffiot [1934], Suadeo; Suadus).
+Persuadere is composed of suadere and the aspectual prefix per-, indicating the completion of the process, meaning: “I. Decide to do something […] II.
 Persuade, convince” (id., Persuadeo).

 1: to find or prove to be guilty.
 The jury convicted them of fraud.